-- F. A Medical Spa facilitypractice, Wellness Centerpractice, or other facilitypractice that meets the definition of Bariatric Medicine, Medical Weight Loss, or Weight Management ClinicPractice shall-will be subject to all rules pertaining to Bariatric Medicine, Medical Weight Loss, or Weight Management ClinicsPractice if the facility has a Mississippi licensed physician licensee affiliated in any manner. - F. for which 30% or more of the patients are provided a comprehensive weight management treatment program or advertises medical weight loss to the public must include behavior modification, comprehensive nutritional education, exercise or physical therapy intervention, long-term maintenance programs, the dispensation and/or prescribing of FDA-approved medications as indicated for weight loss on a monthly basis by a physician and/or nurse practitioner/physician assistant being overseen/collaborating to provide comprehensive treatment of obesity is prohibited unless all criteria above are met.
+F. A Medical Spa facilitypractice, Wellness Centerpractice, or other facilitypractice that meets the definition of Bariatric Medicine, Medical Weight Loss, or Weight Management for which 30% or more of the patients are provided a comprehensive weight management treatment program or advertises medical weight loss to the public must include behavior modification, comprehensive nutritional education, exercise or physical therapy intervention, long-term maintenance programs, the dispensation and/or prescribing of FDA approved medications as indicated for weight loss on a monthly basis by a physician and/or nurse practitioner/physician assistant being overseen/collaborating to provide comprehensive treatment of obesity is prohibited unless all criteria above are met.